kimharrod/NetLab/README.md

 ### Dependencies and Packages

-The app requires the 'mongoose', 'express', 'react', 'react-dom', 'react-router', 'reactfire', 'firebase', 'firebaseui', request', 'body-parser' and 'morgan' npm packages.
+The app requires the 'mongoose', 'express', 'react', 'react-dom', 'react-router', 'firebase', 'firebaseui', request', 'body-parser' and 'morgan' npm packages.

 Development dependencies are as follows: 'webpack', babel-core' 'babel-loader', 'babel-preset-react' and'babel-preset-es2015'.